czi-finance/wrds_sample_code/README.md

 ```

 6. Merge analysts' forecast with actual EPS.
-To ensure predicted and actual EPS are based on the same number of shares, adjust the predicted ones for stock splits etc. using the CRSP share adjustment factor.
+To ensure that predicted and actual EPS are based on the same number of shares outstanding, adjust the predicted ones for stock splits etc. using the CRSP share adjustment factor.
 ```sas
 proc sql;
 create table _tmp2 as